esteramine/drinkTapir/README.md

 7. Create a MyAdapter class (extends RecyclerView.Adapter<MyHolder>)

     i.
-A red light bulb will appear, click on it and choose "Implement methods", and three methods which are onCreateViewHolder, onBindViewHolder, getItemCount will be automatically created for you
+A red light bulb will appear, click on it and choose "Implement methods", and three methods which are *onCreateViewHolder*, *onBindViewHolder*, and *getItemCount* will be automatically created for you

     ii.
 Add 2 parameters
     ```java